 Golf Watch vs Handheld GPS

-Golf watches are the most convenient of the two and are why it’s the most popular option.
+Golf watches are the most convenient of the two and is why it’s the most popular option.
 Handheld units are a good choice for golfers who don’t like wearing watches.

 The good news is that watches and handhelds do pretty much the same thing.
 You can get super basic options or you can get ones that’ll do everything for you but hit the ball.